Cecil B. DeMille: Style and themes

 Aside from his Biblical and historical epics, which are concerned with how man relates to God, some of DeMille's films contained themes of "neo-naturalism", which portray the conflict between the laws of man and the laws of nature.
 Although he is known for his later "spectacular" films, his early films are held in high regard by critics and film historians.
 DeMille discovered the possibilities of the "bathroom" or "boudoir" in the film without being "vulgar" or "cheap".
-DeMille's films Male and Female, Why Change Your Wife?, and The Affairs of Anatol can be retrospectively described as high camp and are categorized as "early DeMille films" due to their particular style of production and costume and set design.
-However, his earlier films The Captive, Kindling, Carmen, and The Whispering Chorus are more serious films.
+DeMille's films Male and Female, Why Change Your Wife?
+The Affairs of Anatol can be retrospectively described as high camp and are categorized as "early DeMille films" due to their particular style of production, costume, and set design.
+However, his earlier films, The Captive, Kindling, Carmen, and The Whispering Chorus are more serious films.
 It is difficult to typify DeMille's films into one specific genre.
 His first three films were Westerns, and he filmed many Westerns throughout his career.
-However, throughout his career, he filmed comedies, periodic and contemporary romances, dramas, fantasies, propaganda, Biblical spectacles, musical comedies, suspense, and war films.
+However, throughout his career, he filmed comedies, period and contemporary romances, dramas, fantasies, propaganda, Biblical spectacles, musical comedies, suspense, and war films.
 At least one DeMille film can represent each film genre.
 DeMille produced the majority of his films before the 1930s, and by the time sound films were invented, film critics saw DeMille as antiquated, with his best filmmaking years behind him.